MundatiC/Marvey/Readme.md

 ## Description

-This app has currently 6 main Features
+This app currently has 6 main Features

 * FireBase Email Authentication
 * Displaying Products into main page fron FireBase Realtime DataBase
 * Like Functionality
-* Product Detail Page - where you choose size of the shoes and Add Product to the created
+* Product Detail Page - where you  Add Product to the cart
 * Displaying Cart Item Products From FireStore
 * Mpesa online payment